thecdil/keepingwatch/pages/essay/present.md

 There is a long history of placing structures at the edge of an interface between the known and the unknown.
 For instance, in _Spell of the Sensuous_, David Abrams explains the role of magic in communities.
 Magicians, he says, usually have homes located at the edge of villages and that this provides a spatial symbolism for their knowledge which is situated "at the edge of the community, meditating between the human community and the larger community..."
 Many societies have some variation of this role where an individual is placed at an outer limit to oversee a protective function for the broader community.

 Fire lookouts are placed intentionally on an interface between the _human community_ and the _larger community_.
-Lookouts are decommissioned on this same principle, actually; lookouts found in the center of what has now been set aside as official Wilderness, and is thus not managed as rigourously for fire, are often no longer operational.
-Unless they have special cultural or personal significance, they are often left to decompose back into the earth.
+Lookouts are decommissioned on this same principle; those found in the center of what has now been set aside as official wilderness, and is thus not managed as rigourously for fire, are often no longer operational.
+Unless lookouts have special cultural or personal significance, they are often left to decompose back into the earth.

 The other value that some of these cabins have though are their inherent wilderness aesthetic.
 In the Cascade Mountains of Washington, there are many lookouts built in impossible and scenic locations on top of craggy mountain tops and are now managed by the Forest Service as first-come-first-serve shelters or even rentals.
-In Idaho, where we have more designated Wilderness than any other state in the lower-forty-eight, abandoned cabins freckle the interiors of these large tracks of protected land.
-There are indicators of the shifting wilderness perspective over the last century.
+In Idaho, where we have more designated wilderness than any other state in the lower-forty-eight, abandoned cabins freckle the interiors of these large tracks of protected land.
+On private property, some landowners have even had fire lookouts relocated and now service them as AirBnB rentals.
+These are indicators of the shifting wilderness perspective over the last century.
 Lookouts were first built not as monuments to a wilderness asthetic, but because many of these places were logging and mining meccas in the early twentieth century.

 {% include feature/image.html objectid="associated-media002" width="50" %}